Emotional Abuse Definition, Types & Signs

 Babies and pre-school children who are being emotionally abused or neglected might:

 - be overly affectionate to strangers or people they don’t know well

 - not have a close relationship or bond with their parent

 - be aggressive or cruel towards other children or animals.

-Signs in older children:
+Signs of emotional abuse in older children: